cognitedata/cognite-sdk-js/guides/monorepo.md

 When building, you should always build all packages at once using `yarn build` in the root folder.
 When changes are merged, `lerna` updates the versions and makes sure the packages still reference each other exactly.

-In theory you could use `file:../core` to reference other packages in the repo, but we want strong versioning.

 ## Typescript
 Each package has both `tsconfig.json` and `tsconfig.build.json`.